sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 In Mac, instead of Stata Editor, we need to install `Stata Improved Editor` package.
 One may install `Stata Enhanced` but I have not tried this package.
 See the detailed information here: https://packagecontrol.io/search/stata

-Set the shortcut by accessing the key bindings file.
+Set the shortcut by accessing your key bindings file.
 ```py
 // ===== Mac, Stata - ST4  =====
   {